vug/graphics-stuff/resource-abstraction-study/blog_post.md

 ---

-* next: `Mesh& mesh` as input to manipulate it
-* next: creating/allocating objects on stack vs. on heap (aka dynamic objects)
-* next: without copy-constructor our class looks like a `unique_ptr`.
-We could have tracked the number living copies of the object, which'd make it look like a `shared_ptr`.
-Instead of reinventing the wheel, just use them.
 * next: this Mesh abstraction by itself is not enough.
 It can be good for simple applications where each mesh is hard-coded etc., for a generative art project.
 We let the main scope to own the mesh.
 However, in a more realistic project, we want to have another abstraction to manage all of our assets including Mesh, such as Textures, Materials etc. We should be able to load and unload a mesh, put it into a scene or remove from a scene, have means of accessing it later etc. (say for mouse picking).
   * can have a `std::unordered_map<std::string, Mesh> where string is the "name"/"id" of the Mesh in our asset manager.
 Or even a simple mechanism could be to have a vector of assets.